 Generic Wi-Fi OBD2 Dongle ($20)

 These things are awesome.
 Basically, they plug into your car’s On Board Diagnostics 2 port and provide details about what’s going on with your car.
 There are more expensive models that have their own proprietary smartphone apps, but you can do the same thing if you buy one of these cheap ones and use the Dash app.
 It’s a smart investment, too.
 Oftentimes these dongles help you catch problems before they get serious and require the attention of a mechanic.

-Arduino Uno ($20)
+Arduino Uno ($18)

 Arduino is an open-source prototyping platform based on easy-to-use hardware and software.
 Arduino boards are able to read inputs (light on a sensors, a finger on a button, or a Twitter message) and turn them into outputs (activating a motor, turning on an LED, or publishing something online, for example).
 You can tell your board what to do by sending a set of instructions to the microcontroller on the board.
 You’ll need a bit of programming knowledge, but it’s fairly simple to learn, and there are a zillion tutorials online.

-WhizTags NFC Tags ($13)
+WhizTags NFC Tags ($10)

 No longer are USB cables unruly in the pocket.
-The Nomad Charger Key charger is designed to live on keychain but made from a flexible material that will allow the charger to flex to accommodate awkward charging positions.
-It’s a great accessory for someone who’d rather not carry a USB charger around all the time.
+The PowerKey Lightning Keychain Charger is designed to live on a keychain but made from a flexible material that will allow the charger to flex to accommodate awkward charging positions.
+It’s a great accessory for someone who’d rather not carry a charger around all the time.

 This desk fan is pretty cool, in more ways than one.
 It isn’t just a fan, and it’s not just a clock.
 It’s both.
 It has soft blades that display the time as they spin.
 The clock plugs into USB ports and is flexible so you can position it however you like on your desk.